HewlettPackard/dlcookbook-dlbs/docs/intro/intro.md

 ```
 ### Parameters
 `Parameters` section defines parameters that do not need to be varied in different experiments.
-Typical examples for such parameters are number of warm-up and benchmark iterations or docker images for various frameworks.
+Typical examples for such parameters are number of warm-up and benchmark iterations or docker images for various benchmark backends.
 If some of these parameters need to be varied, use `variables` section to define these parameters.
 This is an example configuration:
 ```json
 {
     'parametes':{